December 2025 & January 2026

 ‘Rissibiekie Padstal’:

-We didn’t know about the existence of this farm stall until Theresa from Waterval told us that we could buy wood from Patrick, the owner of ‘Rissibiekie Padstal’ – (the word ‘Rissibiekie’ translated to English would be ‘to rest a while’).
+We didn’t know about the existence of this farm stall until Therese from Waterval told us that we could buy wood from Patrick, the owner of ‘Rissibiekie Padstal’ – (the word ‘Rissibiekie’ translated to English would be ‘to rest a while’).

 Rissibiekie Padstal is more than just a farm stall – it’s a restaurant with an art gallery and they also offer accommodation.
 There is even free Wi-Fi – can you believe it?
 But instead of jumping on the internet, it was much nicer to chat with Patrick and his wife Leana.